 Location, length and route

-The Badische Spargelstraße is located in Baden-Württemberg.
-The following locations are reached over a distance of 136 km: Schwetzingen, Ketsch, Hockenheim, Reilingen, Sankt Leon-Rot, Waghäusel, Bad Schönborn, Hambrücken, Ubstadt-Weiher, Forst (Baden), Graben-Neudorf, Karlsdorf-Neuthard, Bruchsal, Eggenstein-Leopoldshafen, Stutensee, Karlsruhe, Rheinstetten, Durmersheim, Bietigheim, Ötigheim, Rastatt, Iffezheim, Hügelsheim and Lichtenau (Baden).
+The Baden Spargelstraße is located in Baden-Württemberg.
+The following places can be reached over a distance of 136 km: Schwetzingen, Ketsch, Hockenheim, Reilingen, Sankt Leon-Rot, Waghäusel, Bad Schönborn, Hambrücken, Ubstadt-Weiher, Forst (Baden), Graben-Neudorf, Karlsdorf-Neuthard, Bruchsal, Eggenstein-Leopoldshafen, Stutensee, Karlsruhe, Rheinstetten, Durmersheim, Bietigheim, Ötigheim, Rastatt, Iffezheim, Hügelsheim and Lichtenau (Baden).

 Whether with the Egyptians, the Greeks or the Romans, asparagus was a popular vegetable in the past.
 In the Middle Ages, asparagus was often used as a medicinal plant.
 Even then, the detoxifying and diuretic effect was known.
 The asparagus was especially enjoyed as a starter by the rich and wealthy.
 In the middle of the 13th century, crusaders brought the first seeds to Europe, although in Germany asparagus farming was only known at the beginning of the 17th century.
 Even then, Prince Carl Theodor had asparagus grown in his electoral summer residence in Schwetzingen.